 The software supply chain creates and releases a software artifact based on a sequence of steps.
 Each supply chain utilizes dependencies that are ultimately a combination of its sources and builds, along with its own dependencies supply chains.
 With an increase in attack surface area, supply chain attacks have become more attractive because of both a high return on investment and from a lower detection risk compared to direct breaches.
 Attacks on the software supply chain have increased dramatically over the last year and this rate of increase is projected to further increase.
 It’s better for organizations to implement protections now rather than after a breach has occured.

-The 4 Security Levels described in Google’s SLSA framework
+The 4 Security Levels Described in Google SLSA Framework

 Currently, SLSA is a set of incrementally adoptable guidelines with 4 levels.
 Each level has a well-defined set of guidelines, which ideally should help companies gradually improve security without getting too much dip on their chip; each level of SLSA acts as a milestone towards the eventual goal of achieving SLSA 4.
 What makes SLSA different and bigger than another set of best practices guidelines is the eventual goal of making this framework automatically enforceable.
 This final form of SLSA will be functionally designed to automatically give SLSA certification to a particular package or build platform based on results from policy engines.
 In a way, this represents a zero-trust method of rating the implementation of zero-trust development paradigms.

-Broadly speaking, the different levels of SLSA requirements may be described as:
+Broadly speaking, the different levels of requirements may be described as:

 - SLSA 1: The build process is fully scripted/automated and generates provenance, including metadata regarding how an artifact was built.
 This metadata is derived from the build process, top-level source, and dependencies.
 The generated provenance offers a basic level of source code identification but does not protect against code tampering.